abhishekgupta0803/gitandGithub/README.md

 # gitandGithub
-# i will learn git and git hub commands.
+# i was learn git and git hub commands.